quantaosun/NAMD-FEP/README.md

 # NAMD-fep

+This is a detailed workflow, based on NAMD tutorial "A Tutorial on Alchemical Free Energy Perturbation Calculations in NAMD:" from http://www.ks.uiuc.edu/Training/Tutorials/; and the paper describing Feprepare web server https://pubs.acs.org/doi/abs/10.1021/acs.jcim.1c00215

-# Just follow the step by step tutorial inside the jupyter notebook, or the PDF file.
+# Just follow the step by step tutorial inside the jupyter notebook

 # Usage